top of page

 Is your dream only that?

-겨우 : This means "barely" or "only just."
+겨우 : "barely" or "only just."
 It’s often used to show disappointment, implying that something is insufficient or smaller than expected.
 Here, it suggests that the dream is too modest or insignificant.

 [Suga]: I wanna big house, big cars & big rings